sabeerzaman/ml-lesson/README.md

     score = clf.score(X_test, y_test)
     ```

-If you're really stuck, you can peek at the Jupyter notebooks in the "Lesson Notebooks" folder in this repository... but challenge yourself first!
+If you're really stuck, you can peek at the Jupyter notebooks in the ["lesson_notebooks/"](./lesson_notebooks/) folder in this repository... but challenge yourself first!

 ## Jupyter Notebook setup